-Similar to the method used in our 2020 IRP, we use historical daily high and low temperatures to establish a relationship between weather and hourly loads and create weather-adjusted hourly loads.
+We use historical daily high and low temperatures to establish a relationship between weather and hourly loads and create weather-adjusted hourly loads through a method similar to what we used in our 2020 IRP.
 We do this for each of the 58 weather years we model and then adjust the set of load profiles to follow the average annual forecast trajectories associated with each scenario of the future.
-Figure 17 presents the annual trajectory of Tacoma Power's load for each scenario we model, and Figure 18 presents the distribution of hourly loads across scenarios and months.
+Figure 17 presents the annual trajectory of Tacoma Power's load for each scenario we model.
+Scenarios are described briefly in Section 3.1.2 and in detail in our 2020 IRP (Section 6.2).
+Figure 18 presents the distribution of hourly loads across scenarios and months.
 We find that our model can sometimes over-predict demand during extreme cold temperatures, so we set a ceiling for possible peak load to be no more than 10% higher than recent historical loads.